C. Federal constitutional provision

 Both WTHR cases involved criminal matters.
 In an earlier case decided by the Indiana Court of Appeals, it can arguably be said that a qualified First Amendment privilege was recognized, in the context of a civil case.
 See In re Stearns (Vollmer v.
 Zulka), 489 N.E.2d 146, 150–51 (Ind.
 Ct.
 App.
 1986).
 There, the court held that a journalist’s photographs could not be compelled by subpoena unless (1) they were material and relevant to the action, (2) they were critical to a fair determination of the cause, and (3) the subpoenaing party had exhausted all other sources for the same information.
 Id. at 151.

-The law of reporter's privilege in Iowa is based, in large part, upon the rights guaranteed by the First Amendment of the United States Constitution, namely, freedom of speech and freedom of the press.
+Iowa’s reporter's privilege law is based, in large part, upon the United States Constitution’s First Amendment rights of freedom of speech and freedom of the press.
 Winegard, 258 N.W.2d at 849-51.
 In Winegard the Court quoted language from both Branzburg and Schneider approvingly.
 Id.
 No Iowa decisions have been filed in the wake of the developments in 2006 in the Judith Miller, Matthew Cooper, Wen Ho Lee and San Francisco Chronicle cases.

 In Silkwood v.
 Kerr-McGee Corp., 563 F.2d 433 (10th Cir.
 1977) (“Silkwood”), the Tenth Circuit recognized the existence of a qualified reporter’s privilege based on the First Amendment.
 A First Amendment-based qualified privilege was also recognized by the Kansas Supreme Court in In re Pennington, 224 Kan.
 573, 581 P.2d 812 (1978), cert. denied, 440 U.S. 929 (1979).